bensig/benobi-one-html/content/projects.md

 {{% portfolio image="/images/local_tile.png" alt="Project LOCAL" link="/404.html"%}}

-The idea of Project LOCAL is to re-brand the label “Made in America” as “Local" to make “Made in America” cool again… This would be a product database / label schema which would add transparency to where the product materials were sourced and where they were assembled.
+The idea of Project LOCAL is to re-brand the label "Made in America" as "Local" to make "Made in America" cool again… This would be a product database / label schema which would add transparency to where the product materials were sourced and where they were assembled.

 Eventually, Project Local will create brick and mortar stores that sold US-produced household goods and goodies – like a Target / Wal-Mart store.
 However, instead of products made in China, Indonesia, Vietnam… These goods would be entirely produced in the US.